mirage7714/barco_demo/README.md

 - The Explore button will overlap with the sn title when the language is not en

 ## Test structure:
-The test is using page-object pattern: it contains tests and pages.
+The test is using page-object pattern: it contains tests and pages
-- Tests: contains all the test cases.
+- Tests: contains all the test cases
-- Pages: contains the elements and functions of the pages.
+- Pages: contains the elements and functions of the pages

 ## Automation test:
 Steps for executing the automation test:
-1. Enter the folder, and install the required packages: `pip install -r requirement.txt`
+1. Enter the project folder, and install the required packages: `pip install -r requirement.txt`
-2.
+2. Open IDE (I use PyCharm), and execute the `test_warranty.py` for testing